simdax/app/readme.md

 After, you do objects, prototypes, or whatever, but you have to open a new file, recompile etc, which is somewhat frustrating in your workflow

-Loading a file with ".load" returns the last expression, like any func.
+Loading a file with ".load" returns the last expression, like any function.

 But can you manage it better ?
 Can you use yout whole folder like any other object ?